learn-co-curriculum/phase-0-pac-3-what-is-a-test/README.md

 The next thing to notice is that the test code itself is commented out using the `/*` and `*/` block commenting syntax.
 This is because, as mentioned above, we don't actually want to run the tests yet.
-We will run the tests in the lab that follows this lesson; in the version of the files provided for the lab, you'll see that the `/*` and `*/` have been removed.
+We will run the tests in the lab that follows this lesson; when you fork and clone that version of the files, you'll see that the `/*` and `*/` have been removed.

 Next, note that the test code consists of three individual tests (each starting